 *Vintgar Gorge– 1.6km of boardwalks that criss-cross the Radovna River are fun to explore, easy to walk, and have a sense of magic.

 *Velika Planina– the most beautiful mountain plateau is perfect for day trips or tours.
-You can even experience a day in the life of a traditional herdsman at one of the rare herdsman settlements still in the pastures.
+And you can even experience a day in the life of a traditional herdsman at one of the rare herdsman settlements still in the pastures.

 *Lipica Stud Farm- This farm has been breeding the famous white Lipizzan horses since 1580 and offers you the opportunity to interact, ride and learn about this beautiful breed.